 Handwriting may be a cumbersome task.
 And with the automation and informal approaches technology has, the cerebral development of many people is hindered.
 Handwriting enables you to learn how to retain information.
 Hence, if you are among the students who wonder, “How can I improve my handwriting?”above are some tips you can use to perfect the art.

-Question for students: Do you prefer typing or handwriting?
+Question for students (and subscribers): Do you prefer typing or handwriting?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!

 Clayton, Ewan.
 The Golden Thread: A History of Writing.
 Counterpoint, 2014.

 Trubek, Anne.
 The History and Uncertain Future of Handwriting.
 Bloomsbury USA, 2016.